Sargent Shriver: 1960s

 In 1964 Shriver was considered one of the primary finalists on Johnson's shortlist to be vice president.
 After weighing the benefits of Shriver as the second spot on the ticket, Johnson ultimately chose Hubert Humphrey.
 Shriver again considered running for Governor of Illinois in the 1964 Illinois gubernatorial election.
-However, he demurred after being asked by President Johnson to stay on and continue leading the creation of many of the aforementioned war on poverty programs that would become part of the Great Society.
+However, he demurred after being asked by President Johnson to stay on and continue leading the creation of many War on Poverty programs that would become part of the Great Society.

 In 1968, Shriver was once again seriously courted by Illinois Democrats for both the 1968 Illinois gubernatorial election against increasingly unpopular incumbent Governor Otto Kerner, Jr. and the 1968 United States Senate election in Illinois against incumbent Republican Everett Dirksen.
 Shriver expressed little interest in serving in the Senate, not wanting to be overshadowed by his brothers-in-law Ted Kennedy and specifically Robert Kennedy, who he had expected to run for president in 1972.
 To move Shriver toward a run, Daley pitched to Illinois Democratic leaders and Shriver on recruiting Illinois State Treasurer Adlai E. Stevenson III to run for the Senate seat with Shriver running for Governor.
 Shriver even received Johnson's blessing to make the run as part of Daley's "Dream Ticket", should he choose to do so.
 However, when Stevenson spoke out against the Vietnam War, Daley rejected Stevenson's candidacy and again tried to recruit Shriver for the Senate seat.
 Johnson had offered Shriver the post of U.S. Ambassador to France, but asked for time to consider the offer, during which he considered his potential candidacy.
 When Stevenson lost Daley's support for the Senate seat and began trying to recruit Shriver again, Shriver decided to accept Johnson's offer of the Ambassadorship.

 Shriver served as U.S. Ambassador to France from 1968 to 1970, becoming a quasi-celebrity among the French for bringing what Time magazine called "a rare and welcome panache" to the normally sedate world of international diplomacy.
 Upon returning to the United States in 1970, Shriver was speculated to be considering challenging incumbent Democratic Governor Marvin Mandel for the Democratic nomination for the 1970 Maryland gubernatorial election, reports he did nothing to dissuade despite Mandel's sizable campaign fund and being the state's first Jewish Governor.
 Mandel had been elected by the Maryland Legislature to finish out the term Spiro Agnew had been elected to in 1966, but resigned from after being elected Vice President in 1968.
 After traveling the state to gauge the support a potential candidacy might have, Shriver met with Mandel in the Governor's office.
 After emerging from the meeting, Shriver declined to be a candidate.
 Mandel recalled years later, "We had a long discussion, and when it was over, he wasn't a candidate."